-Results Monitoring and Evaluation Arrangements: The PMU will include a M&E Specialist to collect and maintain data needed to report on the results framework and other indicators as needed, following an M&E plan developed for this project and detailed in the Project Operations Manual.
-The World Bank will support the M&E staff to define a coordination plan that documents timing and responsibility of participating institutions for reporting against indicators and milestones.
-The M&E process will involve progress reports, project monitoring meetings with participating ministries, and implementation support missions by the Bank team.
+Results Monitoring and Evaluation Arrangements:

+- The MoED will be responsible for project M&E, with oversight from the MoF.
+The M&E Specialist will collect and maintain data needed to report on the Results Framework and other indicators as needed, following an M&E plan developed for this project and detailed in the POM.
+The MPAO will assist in M&E by providing system data from the UI program as required, and through the system interoperability to be developed under the project.
+The World Bank will support the M&E Specialist to define a coordination plan that documents timing and responsibility of participating institutions for reporting against indicators and milestones. - The M&E process will involve progress reports, project monitoring meetings with participating stakeholders, and implementation support missions by the World Bank team.
 The MoED will provide quarterly reports on progress toward achieving the results indicators.
 The progress reports will be reviewed at meetings of the PSC, to take place at least quarterly.
-The World Bank task team will also hold quarterly project monitoring meetings, and will conduct implementation support missions at least twice a year to review progress and help resolve implementation issues that may arise.
+The World Bank task team will also hold quarterly project monitoring meetings and will conduct implementation support missions at least twice a year to review progress and help resolve implementation issues that may arise.